Horizon Walker Ranger Subclass Guide

 Most 3rd-level Ranger spells require concentration or don’t actually let you do all that much.
 These are the only two I would recommend adding to your known-spells list.

 Conjure Barrage: You either throw a nonmagical weapon or fire a piece of ammunition into the air and watch as a cone of identical objects comes down as a swarm upon all your foes in a 60-foot cone.
-This spell deals 3d8 to each creature that fails its saving throw, perfect if you need to deal with multiple foes at once.

 Lightning Arrow: Although this is a concentration spell, it only has to last until the next time you make a ranged weapon attack.
 If you hit, your target takes 4d8 lightning damage, and whether or not you hit, creatures within 10 feet of your target take 2d8 on a failed dex save.
-If you miss your attack, your target still takes half damage, and surrounding targets take half damage if they succeed on their saving throws.

 This is actually a perfect spell to start combat with while most of the enemies are still grouped together.
 Then, your normal Favored Foe and Planar Warrior combo can turn on in round 2.